Skip to content

 How might we cope as a foster family when we have a family of our own?

-Fostering involves the whole family therefore when deciding to become a foster parent, it’s important to know understand how it will affect you and your family.
+Fostering involves the whole family therefore when deciding to become a foster parent, it’s important to understand how it will affect you and your family.
 At People Who Foster we recognise that you need to be confident that you and your family are supported throughout the process.

 Foster carers children play a key role in the fostering household and should be involved in all the stages of the fostering process.
 We recognise that it can be hard for children who find themselves sharing their parents with children who have led very different lives to their own.
 However, a lot of children also say that they have enjoyed their parents’ fostering and that they have learnt a lot from it.